 12.8 The Archivist and/or designate shall maintain a list of all research requests for statistical purposes.
-All researchers, including Peterborough Museum & Archives staff (paid and unpaid), are required to register, providing their name, date, research topic, and duration of their search.
+All researchers, including museum staff, are required to register, providing their name, date, research topic, and duration of their search.

 12.9 The Peterborough Museum & Archives shall comply with Freedom of Information & Protection of Privacy Legislation for all research inquiries.